 BINOCULARS: Highly recommended and some guests feel that these are mandatory!

 CAMERA/FILM/BATTERIES: Don't forget extra batteries for your camera.
 Some types of camera batteries can be difficult to find in Alaska.
+Use of

 HIKING POLES: If you prefer to explore the backcountry with hiking poles, please bring ones that pack easily (telescoping).